 After you have planted your seed potatoes, cover them with a couple of inches of soil and compost.
 Don’t get too enthusiastic here because you don’t want to plant them too deep.
-One to four inches is perfect and the cooler the climate, the less soil you should put on top.
+One to 4 inches is perfect and the cooler the climate, the less soil you should put on top.

 Water your newly planted potatoes well.
 Remember that one of the keys to growing potatoes is keeping your soil moist, not wet.
 This cannot be stressed enough.

 Check the container at least once a day.
 To check the moisture level, stick your finger at least an inch into the soil (or up to your second knuckle).
 If it feels dry, it's time to water.
 If it’s very hot or windy, you may have to water your potato container gardens more than once a day.

 Make sure to water deeply by waiting until water runs out the bottom.
 It is counterproductive to just water the surface of the soil.Continue to 6 of 7 below.